-Currency risk represents the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rates.
-The Fund is exposed to currency risk on financial instruments that are denominated in any currency other than Sterling.
-The Fund aims to mitigate this risk through the use of derivatives (see Note 15).
-The Committee recognises that a strengthening/weakening of the pound against the various currencies in which the Fund holds investments would increase/decrease the net assets available to pay benefits.
+Currency risk represents the risk that future cash flows will fluctuate because of changes in foreign exchange rates.
+The Fund is exposed to currency risk on any cash balances and investment assets not denominated in UK sterling.
+Following analysis of historical data in consultation with the Fund investment advisors, the Fund considers the likely volatility associated with foreign exchange rate movements to be not more than 10%.
+A 10% strengthening/weakening of the pound against the various currencies in which the Fund holds investments would increase/decrease the net assets available to pay benefits as follows.